 SQL Diagnostic Manager uses a graphically enhanced user interface to display the current state of your SQL Server instances.
 A mixture of graphs, charts, and color coding makes problem identification quick and easy, allowing you to resolve issues before they reach critical levels.

 Navigation pane

-The Navigation pane displays on the left side of the SQLDM Console as shown in the following image:
+The Navigation pane displays on the left side of the SQLDM Console as shown in the following image, and it is called SERVERS.